Non-Stock Item (NSI)

 Common uses for Non-Stock Items include:

-Reusing the same item code for different once-off items
+Reusing the same item code for different once-off or ad-hoc purchases

-Selling services or goods that don’t need inventory tracking
+Selling services or goods that do not need inventory tracking

 Internal use items purchased on a supplier invoice

-When you process a GRN for a Non-Stock Item, the following accounting entries will be made:
+When you process a GRN for a Non-Stock Item, he system automatically creates the following accounting entry:

 Debit